chronoxor/CppServer/README.md

 This scenario sends lots of messages from several clients to a server.
 The server responses to each message and resend the similar response to the client.
-The benchmark measures total Round-trip time to send all messages and receive all responses, messages & bytes throughput, count of errors.
+The benchmark measures total Round-trip time to send all messages and receive all responses, messages & data throughput, count of errors.

 ### TCP echo server